Premnath Moraes: Career

 After leaving the police, he became a reporter of the Times of Ceylon newspaper.
 During this period, he met his childhood friend Sangare Sellamuttu who later became the Mayor of Colombo.
 Sellamuttu introduced Moraes to renowned film producer Chittampalam Abraham Gardiner.
 In 1940, he became a cinema manager affiliated with Ceylon Theaters and later held various positions in the company.
 In 1953, he started acting and writing dialogues and script for the film Eda Rae and also sang for the first time.
 After that, he acted in two blockbusters Warada Kageda and Kapati Arakshakaya.
 After that, he went India and attended to Shantiniketan the Centre of Arts north of Calcutta founded by Rabindranath Tagore.

 In 1948, he joined a Sports Club known as MCC in Kotahena and played soccer.
 Moraes was the first General Secretary of the Old Bens Sports Club and later served under the Presidencies of Colonel Sydney Jayawardena, Dougie Livera and Granville Perera.
 He also became a Sports administrator in Basketball and Hockey.
 During his tenure, he brought Ceylon National Hockey Team to Delhi.
 In 1959, he directed his maiden film Sri 296.

 During this period, he met several Indian composers such as Ravi Shankar.
 Later he moved to Bombay joined with Raj Kapoor–Nargis circle.
 Moraes became a close friend of Bollywood actor Dilip Kumar.
-After returning to Sri Lanka, he excelled as a singer where he contracted to the HMV label and recorded few solos as well as duets with Latha Walpola and Chitra Somapala.
+After returning to Sri Lanka, he excelled as a singer where he contracted to the His Master's Voice label and recorded few solos as well as duets with Latha Walpola and Chitra Somapala.
 Some of his popular songs include: 'Sri Lanka Rani Meniye' and 'Lak Deepe'.
 In the meantime in 1953, Moraes became the production assistant as well as second unit Director for the Hollywood film Elephant Walk directed by William De Telle.
 Then he had two short stints as second unit Director for United Artists film Captain’s Table and Purple Plains.

 He was Production Manager at Gemini Studios in Madras at that time.
 Under Moraes guidance, many Sinhala films were edited, dubbed and produced at Gemiini Studios.
 He also introduced Gamini Fonseka to Lester James Peiris, where Fonseka received a non-starring role in Lester's film Rekava where Moraes was the Production Manager.
 In 1978, Moraes directed the Tamil Film Vaadai Kaatru.
 In 1979 at the 6th OCIC Award Ceremony, he won the Merit award for Best Director (Tamil) category.
 Meanwhile, he worked as the sports editor of the Daily Mirror newspaper and also served as a copy writer in advertising industry.
 In 1998, he was honored with 'Namaskara Pooja' Special Award at the 25th Sarasaviya Awards.